semanavasco/hyprfiles/README.md

 >   ```
 >
 > *These requirements are needed if you want an identical setup, feel free to install the ones you need and to edit the config files accordingly.*

+## `📋` To-Do :
+> - Replace every python script for rofi with bash or C scripts.
+> - Improve the Fan Menu : add a tooltip, send notifications on mode change, add a custom mode (set fan speed manually).
+> - Improve the WiFi Menu : manage IP address, mask, etc. + detect when using an ethernet connection and display a different menu if that is the case.
+> - Replace waypaper with rofi.
+> - Add an emoji picker rofi menu.